xwmx/nb/README.md

 <https://example.com>
 ```

-In a full bookmark, bookmark information is separated into sections,
+In a full bookmark, information is separated into sections,
 with each bookmark section indicated by a Markdown `h2` heading.

 #### Example